giarld/DivineCraft/README.md

 Author:Gxin
 -----------

-Now a new project has been in development Giarld
+Now a new project has been in development Giarld.